Student Organizations & Opportunities

 Superintendent's Advisory Team

-This Superintendent's Advisory Team meets monthly with the MSD of Wabash County Superintendent throughout the school year usually for an hour at lunch time.
+This Superintendent's Advisory Team meets monthly with the MSD of Wabash County Superintendent throughout the school year, usually for an hour at lunch time.
 Students in the 8th grade are notified of openings and given information about the application process in March or April of each school year.
-Interested students complete an application and the principal of each building reviews the applications and selects one male and one female to serve on the board.
+Interested students complete an application, which is then reviewed by the principal and leadership team of each building.
+One male and one female student is selected to serve on the team.

 Participants are selected from grades 9-12.
 Members stay on the board for all four years during high school.
 Students who enjoy discussing ways to help the administration achieve the district goals should apply.
 During the meetings, the Superintendent shares updates concerning the School District, discusses potential new ideas, and seeks opinions (advice) from the students.
 Students must verbally share their thoughts during meetings with their own high school, and also during combined meetings with both high schools.

-Committee members get an inside looking about MSDWC school corporation.
+Team members get an inside look of the Metropolitan School District of Wabash County.
 Along with students from Southwood High School, they bring their celebrations, concerns, and questions before the superintendent.
-Special gatherings include community service activities, Indianapolis Colts Sports & Business Forum, and Colts Football game.
+Special gatherings in the past have included community service activities, Indianapolis Colts Sports & Business Forum, and a Colts Football game.